Palats/mapshot/README.md

 ### Headless server

+NOTE: This is hacky and you need some familiarity with Linux; also, you are mostly on your own.

 Mapshot requires a running Factorio with UI to do the rendering - this is a constraint of Factorio itself.
 On Linux, this means a X server must be available.
 On a Linux headless server, it is still possible to do renders using [Xvfb](https://en.wikipedia.org/wiki/Xvfb).

 On Ubuntu, Xvfb can be installed through `apt-get install xvfb`.
 Once you have it installed, you can create a mapshot by running the command through `xvfb-run`; for example: